 How to Get to White Pocket in the Vermilion Cliffs

 The first thing you need is the right vehicle.
 It is absolutely mandatory to have a high-clearance 4×4 vehicle.
 A standard 4-wheel drive SUV or crossover isn’t going to do it.
 You need something like a Jeep Wrangler or Jeep Cherokee.
-We rented one from an outfit in Kanab.
+We rented one from an outfit in Kanab, and there also several places in Page.
 (For more information, see rental car details below) The Vermilion Cliffs National Monument visitor center in Kanab can give you the latest information on the White Pocket road conditions before your drive.

 The GPS Coordinates for the White Pocket trailhead and parking area are: 36.955011, -111.893296